-- o Windows XP
+- Windows XP

-- o Windows 7 and 8
+- Windows 7 and 8

-- Windows Vista
+- o Windows Vista

 - Mac OSX

-- iOS devices (tablets and phones): Please note iPads do not currently allow Adobe Support to be downloaded onto the device.
+- o iOS devices (tablets and phones): Please note iPads do not currently allow Adobe Support to be downloaded onto the device.

 - Android devices (tablets and phones)

-- o Windows 10
+- Windows 10

+- If you are able to see a course window displayed, but no content within the display, you can check your popup blocker settings.
+Each web browser is different.
+To find out how to check the pop-up blocker settings, click here: http://elearning.pharmacist.com/technology-troubleshooting